Global H\"{o}lder solvability of second order elliptic equations with locally integrable lower-order coefficients: Introduction

 Let us recall known results for the global H\"{o}lder regularity of weak solutions to

-It is well known that \eqref{eqn:CDC} is sufficient for the desired boundary estimate, although there is no explicit reference (see \cite[p.130]{MR2305115} for related work).
-The proof of it (see e.g. \cite{MR0274948, MR492836, MR1814364, MR2305115}) consists of three major steps. (i) Prove an interior regularity estimate. (ii) Prove a regularity estimate at each boundary point by using \eqref{eqn:CDC} and the result of (i). (iii) If the result of (ii) holds at all boundary points, then the desired global regularity follows.
+It is well known that \eqref{eqn:CDC} is sufficient for the desired global estimate.
+See, e.g., \cite{MR163053, MR1814364}.
+For further information, see also \cite[p.130]{MR2305115}.
+The proof consists of three major steps. (i) Prove an interior regularity estimate. (ii) Prove a regularity estimate at each boundary point by using \eqref{eqn:CDC} and the result of (i). (iii) If the result of (ii) holds at all boundary points, then the desired global regularity follows.
 As a consequence, if \eqref{eqn:CDC} holds, then the operator